 The HRIC is an unincorporated joint venture partnership (JVP) between Hinchinbrook Shire Council, CSR Ltd, Herbert Cane Productivity Services Ltd, CANEGROWERS, the Queensland Department of Natural Resources and Mines and CSIRO – Sustainable Ecosystems.
 The six joint venture partners have agreed to freely provide and share data within the JVP relationship for the 10 year period 1996 to 2006.

-The HRIC needed to map out it’s future beyond 2006 and address issues of resourcing, structure, and strategy for a second generation HRIC to operate for a further 10 years.
+The HRIC is in the process of planning its future, once the current 10 year collaborative agreement finishes.
+The local JVPs have committed to continuing with the HRIC partnership, and now want to address issues of resourcing, structure, and strategy for a second generation HRIC to operate for a further 10 years.